emfcamp/Website/templates/about/health.md

 Exposure to loud music can cause damage to your hearing &mdash; we provide free earplugs at the Info desk and at Null Sector.
 Please use them if you don't have your own!

 ## Weather
 Please come prepared for all weather!
-England in early June can be hot and sunny, or cold and rainy, sometimes within hours of each other.
+England in early June can be hot and sunny, or cold and rainy, often within hours of each other.

 Make sure you drink plenty of water &mdash; there are water points across the site and free water is provided at the bars.
+Bring sunscreen, wear it, and re-apply regularly, even if it's cloudy.

 Bring plenty of warm clothing and layers as it can get surprisingly cold at night.